 Show Notes

-I'm Martin Maxwell.
 "Should I use an LLC or an S-Corp?" is the single most common question I get.
-The answer used to be simple.
-With the Big Beautiful Bill extending the QBI deduction through 2029 and changing payroll thresholds, the math shifted.
+The answer used to be straightforward.
+Then the Big Beautiful Bill extended the QBI deduction through 2029 and shifted the payroll math.
 Let's sort it out.

 How LLCs Are Actually Taxed